LSENS-BMI-EPFL/ephys_preprocessing/README.md

 ### Installation 🖥️
 #### Setting up
 - You must have a GPU for spike sorting
-- You must have installed Kilosort e.g. Kilosort2.0 (with correct MATLAB version e.g. R2021b)
+- You must have installed Kilosort e.g. Kilosort2.0 (from here: https://github.com/jamesjun/Kilosort2) (with correct MATLAB version e.g. R2021b)
 - You must have installed CatGT, TPrime, C_Waves and OverStrike
 - You must have cloned [npy-matlab](https://github.com/kwikteam/npy-matlab) and [bombcell](https://github.com/Julie-Fabre/bombcell) e.g. in `users/Github/`